skovsboll/suburb/README.md

 All targets are files.
 No phony targets (Make), not task targets (Rake), no _test_ or _run_ targets (Bazel).

 **Caches results.**
-For now by file modification time, in the future by hash.
+For now, caches by file modification time.
+In the future, by file fingerprint/hash.
-Uses your folders
+Uses your project folders instead of relocating building to some exoctic temp dir.
+This also makes source maps and debug symbols point to your actual source locations.
+How nice is that?

 **Only does one thing well.**
 Relies on toolchain managers for what they are good at.
+Integrates by default with [RTX]() but you can choose another tools manager or install prerequisites and tools manually.
 Relies on package managers for what they are good at.
+If a subproject is full of Rust code, use Cargo.
+If it's a web app, use Vite.

 **Non invasive.**
 You can still work on your local machine like you are used to.
+Run `pnpm run dev` or `rails s` or `cmake ..` without limitations.